GSA/inventory-app/README.md

 You should now be able to visit `https://[ROUTE]`, where `[ROUTE]` is the route reported by `cf app ((app_name))`.

-### Remaining concerns for cloud.gov deployment

-* The `repoze.who` workaround in the `cfstart.sh` file shouldn't be necessary
-* We haven't gone past "It responds with a recognizable page!"
-  * We need to sort out how authentication should work, and document that.
-  * Test, test, test, test that everything works as expected.
-* The memory per instance should be right-sized.
-* Staging and production deployments should be driven entirely via CI, including vendoring of dependencies.
-  * The branch `adborden/cloud.gov` includes the start of this work
-* Production should deploy at least two instances of the app for durability.
-* Production should use a non-shared PGSQL instance for durability.
-* Production databases should have a CI-driven process for making dumps into an S3 bucket.
-* The Solr instance deployed in this manifest is not suitable for production use because Solr \
-  requires a durable local filesystem for persistence. cloud.gov can't supply that, so the Solr \
-  deployment for production will need to be outside of cloud.gov.
-Changes to the instructions:
-  * Only push the inventory-app: `cf push --vars-file vars.yml ((app_name))`
-  * Set the SOLR_URL explicitly: `cf set-env ((app_name)) SOLR_URL &lt;the-solr-url&gt;`

 ## License and Contributing